 An accredited supplier is one who is proud to carry and display the

 'Q' Approved Hose Safety Logo.
 This logo, which will be seen on all stationery, invoices and vehicle livery, is a mark of confidence and respect throughout the industry.
-To be an accredited supplier a company must be able to demonstrate to and satisfy the appointed BFPDA inspector that it adheres to all current legislation in respect of the supply, storage, handling and fitting of hydraulic hoses, particularly the requirements of BS EN 4413:2010 and BFPDA D8.
+To be an accredited supplier a company must be able to demonstrate to the appointed BFPDA inspector that it adheres to relevant BSI - ISO Standards in respect of the supply, storage, handling and fitting of hydraulic hoses, and produces hose assemblies in accordance with both the BFPDA D8 (facilities) and or D12 (mobile vans) documents.
 Once accredited, approved companies are re-inspected every two years.